marinov98/MarinMacs/emacs_config/README.md

 ## Vim
 - evil (basically creates vim inside emacs) **You have to uncomment this package in order to ENABLE THE BINDINGS**
 - **WARNING** You need undo tree for this package to fully work (if you are copying my entire config this is not a problem)
+- Any movement keybindings in the Personal Keybindings section of my init will be disabled once evil is uncommented